DUWENINK/dbhelpers/README.md

 ADO.NET is not hard to use, but as any low level component it requires a lot of plumbing.
 It requires you to explicitly open connections and remember to close them.
 It requires you to convert values and handle DBNulls.
 As you work with it, it becomes clear that many things could be automated.
 This library is basically a lot of overloads that do most of this plumbing and let you concentrate on what you need to do.

-DBHelpers is composed of 2 main helper classes:
+DUWENINK.DBHelpers is composed of 2 main helper classes:

 * **DBHelper**: handles query execution
 * **DBConvert**: handles common cases of type conversion when using by ADO.NET (similar to System.Convert)